How to preach the Good News without fear

 To preach the Good News, we don't need to travel miles away from home or confront some big public enemy to be doing something that pleases God.

-Well, I will see what I do about that and while I am at it, I suggest you write a list of the lost and confused people you know and try preaching to them.
+I suggest you write a list of the lost and confused people you know and try preaching to them.

 I know that it can be something else trying to preach the Good News to family members, friends and people close to us but, let's not forget our why(s), alright?